could never decide on a career. His father always told him “one

 the Educational Frontier.

-mentors homeschooling teens and their families around the country
+mentors homeschooling teens and their families around the

-through workshops, classes, conference calls, and personal support.
+country through workshops, classes, conference calls, and

-constantly remind her how precious and amazing human beings truly
+amazing human beings truly are.

 Her Life Learning Magazine article